Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 4. Given a positive integer n, print all prime numbers below or equal to n.
 Bonus: Use an efficient prime search algorithm.
 4. Given a positive integer n, find all its prime factors.
 4. Given two positive integer, find their GCD and LCM.
+4. Given a positive integer in decimal system, find its binary representation.
+Bonus: Convert a fraction from decimal to binary.
 5. Find max/min value of an array.
 6. Sort an array: Bubble, Selection, and Insertion sort.
 7. Given three numbers a,b,c create an array of AP series with start value a, end value b, and common difference c.
 Also, create a GP series of the same.